-For shelling peas we simply shell them, wash them and freeze them on a cookie sheet, then put them in a bag after they are frozen.
+For shelling peas, we simply shell them, wash them and freeze them on a cookie sheet, then put them in a bag after they are frozen.
 Follow this link for a quick tutorial on how we freeze peas.

-For Snap and Snow peas you must first blanch them for 2-3 minutes in a steamer before freezing.
+For Snap and Snow peas, you must first blanch them for 2-3 minutes in a steamer before freezing.

 Pests and Diseases

-Peas are actually one of the least disease & pest prone plants I know.
+Peas are actually one of the least disease & pest-prone plants I know.
 I’ve never really had any problems with peas.
 They are however susceptible to a few pests and diseases.
 If you would like more information about these pests and diseases I will refer you to this excellent publication by Utah State University.

 A few other thoughts on growing peas

-Peas are self pollinating and pollination on most varieties actually occurs before the plants flower.
+Peas are self-pollinating and pollination on most varieties actually occurs before the plant’s flower.
 Because of this peas are one of the easiest plants to save seeds.
-Very little, if any, cross pollination occurs when growing peas.
-If you have planted an open pollinated or heirloom variety you can simply let some of the peas ripen on the plant and save them for use next year!
+Very little, if any, cross-pollination occurs when growing peas.
+If you have planted an open-pollinated or heirloom variety you can simply let some of the peas ripen on the plant and save them for use next year!

 You can also try growing peas in the fall.
 Your success will vary a lot with fall crops.
 For us here in Utah planting time for fall peas is between July 15th and August 1st.
 That’s a very hot time of year for us so the plants are usually under a lot of stress.
-That causes our crop size and over all quality to be pretty poor.
+That causes our crop size and overall quality to be pretty poor.
 Most years we don’t bother (although we do plant snow peas some years).
-Also we always seem to go from summer to winter and pretty much skip fall around here, so we some years don’t even have time for the pods to mature.
-But if you live in an area that has long cool falls then by all means plant a big crop of peas in the fall as well!
+Also, we always seem to go from summer to winter and pretty much skip fall around here, so some years we don’t even have time for the pods to mature.
+But if you live in an area that has long cool falls then, by all means, plant a big crop of peas in the fall as well!